gabrieledasanches/Homework_GabrieleSanches_CIS9440/README.md

 - Time and date should be in separated colums
 - Handle missing values
 - Determine correlations between the time of the crash and the number of people killed or injured.
-- Identify the top contributing factors for crashes.
+- Identify the top contributing factors for crashes
 - Create a dashboard with analytical insights